StoryLab-Research-Institute/Unity-AlembicVertexAnimationTexture/README.md

 # Alembic to Vertex Animation Texture
 ## Description

 !!
-URP ONLY FOR NOW !!
+BRP (NOT TESTED) AND URP ONLY FOR NOW !!

 A utility to bake an Alembic animated mesh to a vertex animation texture for more efficient rendering and compatibility with mobile devices.
 Includes a template shader to play back the animation, and a subshader to allow you to add motion to your own shaders.